 Your final grade has two main components: module work (including activities and discussions) and course exams.
-These components are weighted so that module work is worth 50%; journals are 10%; the midterm exam is 15%; and the final exam is 25% of the final grade.
+These components are weighted so that module work is worth 60%; the midterm exam is 15%; and the final exam is 25% of the final grade.

-Quantity Points Per Assignment Total Points % of Grade
+Module Activities 25%

-Module Activities 12 30 360 25%
+Module Discussions 25%

-Module Discussions 12 30 360 25%
+Journals 10%

-Ethnographic Journals 6 30 180 10%
+Midterm Exam 15%

-Midterm Exam 1 100 100 15%
+Final Exam 25%

-Final Exam 1 100 100 25%
+TOTAL 100%